wabicai/dapp-docs/connect-to-software/README.md

 # Connect to OneKey

-This section mirrors the MetaMask Connect/JavaScript category and keeps a single entry: connect to OneKey using the injected EIP‑1193 provider.
+This section focuses on connecting to OneKey using the injected EIP‑1193 provider.
 No extra SDK is required for the web — detect and call the provider directly.

 ## Recommended